NOcsPS

 Innovative cropping systems for a sustainable agricultural production

-All relevant disciplines of agricultural science are represented in the joint project for this integrated evaluation: Plant cultivation, nutrition and breeding, phytomedicine, landscape ecology, agricultural engineering, product quality assessment, life cycle assessment, business administration, agricultural marketing and agricultural sociology.
+Important disciplines of agricultural science are represented in the network for this holistic assessment: Plant cultivation and plant nutrition, phytomedicine, landscape ecology, agricultural engineering, sustainability assessment, business management and agricultural marketing.

 Coordinator and deputy